curl/everything-curl/internals.md

 libcurl is a multi-protocol transfer library.
 The core of the code is a set of generic functions that are used for transfers in general and will mostly work the same for all protocols.
-The main state machine descibed above for example is there and works for all protocols - even though some protocols may not make use of all states for all transfers.
+The main state machine described above for example is there and works for all protocols - even though some protocols may not make use of all states for all transfers.